MushahidAli/Facial-Login-System/README.md

 (i.e., ```pip install cmake```) - CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.

 #5.
 And finally, install Face Recognition Library that makes use of DLib and all the other previously mentioned libraries!
+(i.e., ```pip install face-recognition```) - Recognize and manipulate faces from Python or from the command line with the world’s simplest face recognition library.
+Built using dlib’s state-of-the-art face recognition built with deep learning.
+The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 #6.
 This next library is important only if you are using the code for "Facial-Login-Via-Internet" folder!
 (i.e., ```pip install imagekitio```) - library for storing images online!